Dragon Age: Dragon Age Organizations

 Magic exists to serve man, and never to rule over him.

 , designed to police the Circle of Magi

 - Alternate Character Interpretation: Often invoked in-universe.
 Fascists in plate armour whose heavy-handed treatment of mages causes more problems than it solves, or a Necessary Evil needed to prevent the havoc and destruction that apostates, maleficarum, or even young mages newly come into their power can (accidentally) unleash upon Thedas?

-- Always Chaotic Evil: The Red Templars of Inquisition, a Renegade Splinter Faction of hardliners that split off from the main order after they went rogue following the events of Asunder.
-Note that this is fully justified, their use of red lyrium to supercharge their powers actively makes them paranoid and hyper-aggressive.
+- Always Chaotic Evil: The Red Templars of Inquisition are a Renegade Splinter Faction of hardliners that split off from the main order after they went rogue following the events of Asunder.
+Note that this is fully justified; their use of red lyrium to supercharge their powers actively makes them paranoid and hyper-aggressive.

 - Addiction Powered / Functional Addict: The Templars use lyrium to augment their Anti-Magic abilities, and withdrawal turns them into strung-out wrecks.
 Subverted, in that multiple characters have stated that lyrium only serves to make their abilities easier to use, and that its primary purpose is to keep them in check.
 Certainly, multiple characters have made use of templar abilities without it.

 - Cape Busters: Serve this role towards the Mages of Thedas.